 Select Enable Packet Logging if you want to forward logs to well known log management systems, such as Splunk, Sumo Logic, Elastic Search and remote syslog.

-Click Add New, you can specify Source by manually enter a specific CIDR, you can also click the table icon to select one of the tags you created earlier.
+If you click Add New, you can specify Source by manually entering a specific CIDR; you can also click the table icon to select one of the tags you created earlier.

 Both Source and Destination can be configured either manually or by using tags.
 Once a rule is “Saved”, you must remember to click Update for the policy to take effect.

-Note for the Destination field, if a host name either by manual or through tag, the IP address of the host name will be resolved when programming the security policy.
-Host name is not suitable if it is a public web site, such as www.google.com.
+Note: For the Destination field, if a host name is specified either manually or with a tag, the IP address of the host name will be resolved when programming the security policy.
+A host name is not suitable if it is a public web site, such as www.google.com.
 To filter on public host names, refer to FQDN Whitelists.

 5. Example Use Case¶

 Say you have a group of EC2 instances or a group of AWS Workspace instance.
 You like to setup policies to allow them to access a database which itself consists of a group of nodes.

 You can create a tag, name it my-app, configure the list of IP addresses assoicated with each instance with a name.
 You can then create a second tag, name it my-database, configure the list of IP addresses assoicated with each instance with a name.